 Common Sources of Outdoor Pollution

 - Avoid outdoor physical activities: If you can see it, smell it, or taste it – you shouldn’t breathe it.
-Face coverings worn to reduce the spread of COVID-19 do little to prevent breathing in the fine particles and harmful chemicals transported by wildfire smoke.
+Face coverings not specifically designed to filter smoke do little to prevent breathing in the fine particles and harmful chemicals transported by wildfire smoke.

 - Take shelter indoors: Visit the Boulder Public Library and City of Boulder Recreation Centers